m0stafa-shams/bnp-insurance-claims/README.md

 ## How to Install and Load the Data

-The French motor insurance claims data used in this study are third-party data originating from the book Computational Actuarial Science with R (edited by Arthur Charpentier) and are distributed through the R package CASdatasets[^1].
+The French motor insurance claims data used in this study are third-party data originating from the book Computational Actuarial Science with R (edited by Arthur Charpentier) and are distributed through the R package CASdatasets.
 These datasets are publicly and freely available via R by installing the CASdatasets package and loading the datasets `freMTPLfreq` and `freMTPLsev` using the following commands:

 ```r
 install.packages(